cometbft/cometbft/docs/rfc/rfc-100-abci-vote-extension-propag.md

 #### Consensus Reactor

 The consensus reactor runs the full Tendermint algorithm.
-For a validator this means it has to propose blocks, and send/receive prevote/precommit messages, as mandated by Tendermint, before it can decide and move on to the next height.
+For a validator this means it has to propose blocks, and send/receive prevote/precommit messages, as mandated by CometBFT, before it can decide and move on to the next height.

 If a full node that is running the consensus reactor falls behind at height *h*, when a peer node